-In this situation, Bonnie suffered from “interstitial cystitis,” which is an inflammatory bladder condition causing frequent trips to the bathroom — as often as every 20 minutes.
-Bonnie claimed that, while she was in the bathroom, her supervisor would intentionally call her at her desk, and when she wouldn’t answer, he would send another employee into the bathroom looking for her.
-Upon Bonnie’s return to her desk, her boss allegedly would “shake his head disapprovingly.”
-After a short leave of absence, Bonnie’s desk was moved and her duties reassigned.
+In this situation, Susie suffered from “interstitial cystitis,” which is an inflammatory bladder condition causing frequent trips to the bathroom — as often as every 20 minutes.
+Susie claimed that, while she was in the bathroom, her supervisor would intentionally call her at her desk, and when she wouldn’t answer, he would send another employee into the bathroom looking for her.
+Upon Susie’s return to her desk, her boss allegedly would “shake his head disapprovingly.”
+After a short leave of absence, Susie’s desk was moved and her duties reassigned.
 Days later, she was terminated.

-The court declined to flush Bonnie’s ADA retaliation and reasonable accommodation claims, finding that she could establish that she had a disability and that there was ample evidence for a jury to decide that her request for an accommodation was a deciding factor in her termination.
-Akerson v.
-Pritzker (pdf)
+The court declined to flush Susie’s ADA retaliation and reasonable accommodation claims, finding that she could establish that she had a disability and that there was ample evidence for a jury to decide that her request for an accommodation was a deciding factor in her termination.

-I don’t want to encourage employees’ unfettered access to the loo, but in light of the Akerson and Collins decisions, the employee’s bathroom time in these circumstances arguably would be protected by the FMLA.
+I don’t want to encourage employees’ unfettered access to the loo, but in light of these decisions, the employee’s bathroom time in these circumstances arguably would be protected by the FMLA.

 Insights for Employers